 Which One is Right for You?

 In terms of enjoyment, tandem skydiving is the clear winner because you don’t have to worry about a thing other than how you look on camera.
 Your tandem partner does all the work for you.
-Plus, since you’re jumping from a higher altitude, you get more free-fall time in the sky and enjoy the view much longer.
+On top of that, since you’re jumping from a higher altitude, you get more free-fall time in the sky and enjoy the view much longer.

 Can You Skydive Solo on Your First Jump?